Additional Resources

 Texas Head Start Association — The Association, in conjunction with the National Head Start Association, advocates for policies that strengthen services to Head Start programs.

-Texas Head Start State Collaboration Office — HSSCOs facilitate collaboration among Head Start agencies and State and local entities as charged by the Office of Head Start in the Regional Office.
-HSSCOs coordinate and lead efforts for diverse entities to work together by using the following methods: Communication (convene stakeholder groups for information sharing and planning), Access (facilitate access to, utilization of and formalize critical partnerships), and Systems (support policy, planning, and implementation of cross-agency State systems.)
+Texas Head Start Collaboration Office — HSCOs facilitate collaboration among Head Start agencies and State and local entities as charged by the Office of Head Start in the Regional Office.
+HSCOs coordinate and lead efforts for diverse entities to work together by using the following methods: Communication (convene stakeholder groups for information sharing and planning), Access (facilitate access to, utilization of and formalize critical partnerships), and Systems (support policy, planning, and implementation of cross-agency State systems.)

 Texas Licensed Child Care Association — Through education, advocacy, and service, TLCCA helps child care professionals: improve business practices; deepen understanding of child development; speak with a collective voice in Austin and Washington D.C.; and advocate the benefits of licensed care and education.
 Invites child care professionals to join their association and encourages participation in the various local affiliate groups throughout the State of Texas.